 This is where it can get a little... perplexing.
 From your banks perspective, Hips & Curves could still use the authorization.
 They don't know that we don't store credit cards, or that we have tight security measures.
 So, they wait for us to settle your transaction and your authorization hold sits on your account, waiting for someone to do something with it.

 At the end of the day, Hips & Curves submits a list of shipped orders to the banks which begins the settlement process where authorization holds become charges.
 But we won't be requesting the funds from your card, since we didn't process your order.
 This indicates to your bank that we don't need your authorization, and they release the hold.
-The timing on this depends on the bank but is typically from 1 - 3 days.
+The timing on this depends on the bank but is typically from 1 - 3 business days.